-Rating Factor 1: Capacity of the Applicant and Relevant Organizational Experience Rating Factor 2: Need for the Program 20 points Rating Factor 3: Program Strategy and Management

-Total Points Possible 100 points
+Rating Factor 1: Capacity of the Applicant and Relevant Organizational Experience 30 points Rating Factor 2: Need for the Program 20 points Rating Factor 3: Program Strategy and Management 50 points Total Points Possible 100 points

-(1).
-Capacity of the Applicant and Relevant Organizational Experience Maximum points: 30

-(a) Key personnel: Provide a brief description of the academic and professional qualifications and experience of up to three key project personnel (note: resumes of up to 3 pages in length should be provided in supporting materials).
+- (1).
+Capacity of the Applicant and Relevant Organizational Experience Maximum points: 30 - (a) Key personnel: Provide a brief description of the academic and professional qualifications and experience of up to three key project personnel (note: resumes of up to 3 pages in length should be provided in supporting materials).
 In addition, provide a description of the capabilities and experience of the applicant's organization that are relevant to this NOFO.
 For the evaluation of this subfactor, HUD will use the information provided in this section as well as that provided in the biographical sketches of the key study personnel.
-(15 points)

-(b)Partner Organizations: Provide a concise description of the qualifications, relevant professional experience, and project role of any partner organization(s).
+(15 points) - (b) Partner Organizations: Provide a concise description of the qualifications, relevant professional experience, and project role of any partner organization(s).
 Describe how your partners' attributes qualify them for their role in your proposed program.
 Identify 1-2 key staff in partner organizations and provide a short (one paragraph) biographical sketch for each.
-(15 points)

-(2).
-Need for the Program

-Provide the following information to support the need for the proposed program in your target area.
-Indicate the source of the data used in your responses.
+(15 points) - (2).
+Need for the Program Maximum points: 20 Provide the following information to support the need for the proposed program in your target area.
+Indicate the source of the data used in your responses. - a.
+Demographic and Other Data for the Geographic Area Containing the Target Area.
+(10 points) For each sub-item, provide the source of the data (i.e., authoring organization, report or dataset name, issuance year, year(s) of data, and, if available, website address). - 1.
+Number of owner-occupied units with a person aged at least 62 with income less than 80% of the area median income divided by the total number of occupied housing units in the county(ies) (or other geographic area) containing the target area.
+(See Appendix C- Housing and

+Demographic Data.)